pbberlin/go-mail/tests/tpl/fmt/invitation-en.md

 {{.Anrede}},

-Please find your personal link to the new online questionnaire for the ZEW Financial Market Survey (month of survey {{.MonthYear}}) below:
+Please find your personal link to the new online questionnaire for the ZEW Financial Market Survey for {{.MonthYear}} below:

 {{.Link}}

 Please fill out the questionnaire by {{.FullClosingDate}}.

 If you have any further queries or remarks, please do not hesitate to contact us.
-Many thanks in advance for your participation in the ZEW Financial Market Survey.
+Thanks in advance for your participation in the ZEW Financial Market Survey.

 Best regards,